Iterated local search

 The perturbation strength has to be sufficient to lead the trajectory to a different attraction basin leading to a different local optimum.

 Perturbation Algorithm

 Finding the perturbation algorithm for ILS is not an easy task.
 The main aim is not to get stuck at the same local minimum and in order to ensure this property, the undo operation is forbidden.
-Despite this, a good permutation has to consider a lot of values, since there exist two kind of bad permutations:
+Despite this, a good perturbation has to consider a lot of values, since there exist two kind of bad perturbation: